Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 44 (0)1604 892134

 This course is subject to validation for September 2026.
-We hope to open applications soon.

-This degree has been developed using the skills, knowledge and expertise of our multi-disciplinary team.
+This Criminal Justice degree has been developed using the skills, knowledge and expertise of our multi-disciplinary team.
 The course will take you on a journey through the criminal justice system; the good, the bad and the ugly, exploring key areas such as the legal system, policing, sentencing, rehabilitation, prisons and criminal behaviours.
 You will explore the intricacies and controversies of current practice, critically considering where improvements can be made.

 Using a mix of classroom-based learning, skills practice, shadowing opportunities and voluntary placements with local criminal justice agencies this course will develop you into a confident and knowledgeable practitioner, ready for employment in many criminal justice-based fields.
 You will have the chance to apply your learning in the real world fully preparing you for your future criminal justice career.